The Ultimate Tick Check Routine: Protect Your Family and Furbabies

 It’s easiest to check yourself for ticks right before you take a shower, preferably within an hour or two from coming inside.

 First, remove your clothing, and then make sure to check in warm places ticks like to hide:

 - in your armpits

 If you have someone who can, ask them to check in place you cannot see such as the buttocks.

 Make sure to check your private areas as well and women, check under your breasts.

 Third, check your scalp.
-Ticks can hide anywhere on the head, but they particularly like behind the ears and the nape of the neck.
+Ticks can hide anywhere on the head, but they particularly like behind the ears and the nape of the neck as these are generally warm and moist.
 Make sure to feel around or ask someone to assist.

 How to Check for Ticks on Your Kids

-Make sure to look for very small nymphs that may be as small as a grain of pepper.
-Check in between toes as well.
+Small nymphs may be as small as a grain of pepper.
+Don’t forget to check in between toes as well.